makercam/openjscam/README.md

 ## usage

-You can add openjscam as a dependency to you project, then import the functions you need, or make all of them available in your scope by using the `with (openjscad) {}` operator
+You can add openjscam as a dependency to you project, then import the functions you need, or make all of them available in your scope by using the `with (openjscam) {}` operator

 Example using `require`: